Global Coherence in Quantum Discord as a Resource: Preliminaries

 \subsection{Quantum discord}

 Quantum discord captures a different form of quantumness in bipartite states that goes beyond quantum correlation due to entanglement \cite{OZ01,HV01}.
 In the following, we present the definition of quantum discord from Alice to Bob $D^{\rightarrow}(\rho_{AB})$.
 Before that, we introduce the definition of the classical correlation $C^{\rightarrow}(\rho_{AB})$ used in defining quantum discord.
-It is defined with respect to a measurement described by a positive operator valued measure (POVM), \(\{M^A_i\}\), performed on subsystem \(A\).
-In such an asymmetric measurement scenario, we denote the probability of obtaining the outcome \(i\) on the measured subsystem as \(p_i = \mbox{tr}_{AB}[ (M^A_i \otimes \mathbb{I}^B) \rho_{AB} ]\) and the corresponding post-measurement state for the subsystem \(B\) as \(\rho^B_{i} = \frac{1}{p_i} \mbox{tr}_A[ (M^A_i \otimes \mathbb{I}_B) \rho_{AB} ]\).
-Classical correlation $C^{\rightarrow}(\rho_{AB})$ for local measurements in subsystem $A$ is defined as the optimal amount of correlation in the bipartite state as \be C^{\rightarrow}(\rho_{AB}) := S(\rho_B) - \min_{\{M^A_i\}} \left( \sum_i p_iS(\rho^B_{i})\right). \ee Quantum discord is then defined as
+It is defined with respect to a measurement described by a positive operator-valued measure (POVM), \(\{M^A_i\}\), performed on subsystem \(A\).
+In such an asymmetric measurement scenario, we denote the probability of obtaining the outcome \(i\) on the measured subsystem as \(p_i = \tr\{ \rho_{AB} M^A_i \otimes \mathbb{I}^B\} \) and the corresponding post-measurement state for the subsystem \(B\) as \(\rho^B_{i} = \frac{1}{p_i} \tr_{A}\{\rho_{AB} M^A_i \otimes \mathbb{I}_B \}\).
+Classical correlation $C^{\rightarrow}(\rho_{AB})$ for local measurements in subsystem $A$ is defined as the optimal amount of correlation in the bipartite state as \be C^{\rightarrow}(\rho_{AB}) := S(\rho_B) - \min_{\{M^A_i\}} \left( \sum_i p_iS(\rho^B_{i})\right), \ee where $S(\rho)$ is the Von Neumann entropy of a quantum state $\rho$, defined as $S(\rho)=-\tr{\rho\log_2\rho}$.
+Quantum discord is then defined as

 Here $I(\rho_{AB})= S(\rho_A)+ S(\rho_B)- S(\rho_{AB})$ is the quantum mutual information and can be interpreted as the total correlations in \(\rho_{AB}\).